molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

   point on have a value.
 This is particularly problematic for properties that cannot be assigned a reasonable default value.

-All *CDPL* classes supporting this kind of dynamic property storage derive from class `CDPL.Base.PropertyContainer`_ which provides methods for property value lookup, storage, removal, iteration, existence testing and counting.
+All *CDPL* classes supporting this kind of dynamic property storage are derived from class `CDPL.Base.PropertyContainer`_ which provides methods for property value lookup, storage, removal, iteration, existence testing and counting.
 Properties are identified by unique keys of type `CDPL.Base.LookupKey`_ that are created on-the-fly during the *CDPL* initialization phase.
 Keys of pre-defined *CDPL* properties are exported as static attributes of classes that follow the naming scheme *CDPL.<PN>.<CN>Property*.
 *<PN>* denotes the *CDPL* sub-package name (see table above) and *<CN>* is the name of a child class of `CDPL.Base.PropertyContainer`_ for which these